tomasAlabes/tomasAlabes.github.io/blog/_posts/2013-03-08-How-to-get-the-latest-tweets-of-a-group-of-people-with-Twitter-REST-API.md

 title:  "How to get the latest tweets of a group of people with Twitter REST API"
 description: "How to get the latest tweets of a group of people with Twitter REST API"
 date:   2013-03-08 12:30:16
+categories: web-development
-tags: [javascript, node, rest, twitter API, tutorial]
+tags: javascript, node, rest, twitter API, tutorial
-comments: true
-share: true
 ---

 This seems like a easy or at least common task of twitter right?
 Well...I thought so, but it gave me a headache for half an hour.